eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 capabilities described in [section 2.1](#21-identification-and-authentication-to-access-online-services).
 In line with the Commission's
-Retail Payments Strategy \[RPS\], the use case would be developed in close coordination with Member States' advisory groups on retail payments and the finance industry.
+Retail Payments Strategy \[RPS\], the use case would be developed in close coordination with Member States' advisory groups on retail payments and the finance industry. [**I believe this is a mandatory requirement in the regulation (clause 62) so this should be changed from "can" to "should" or "must".**]

 #### 2.5.4 Digital Travel Credential

-Digital Travel Credential (DTC) Providers may issue DTCs to EUDI Wallets in a supported format enabling Relying Parties to identify Users and their travel, thus facilitating the travel experience and the User journey in this dynamic sector.
+Digital Travel Credential (DTC) Providers may issue DTCs to EUDI Wallets in a supported format enabling Relying Parties to identify Users and their travel, thus facilitating the travel experience and the User journey in this dynamic sector. [**Currently a DTC can't be issued to an EUDI wallet due to the specification of what a DTC is.
+Therefore a new type of credential will be required, issued by the same issuers that issue DTCs.
+Or alternatively ICAO must redefine what a DTC is.
+Suggest this section is updated accordingly to reflect this.**]

 ## 3. Ecosystem